marklauter/TelloAPI-SDK-2.0/README.md

+Update 09 NOV 2019: I got side tracked by life events.
+Closed my consulting company after 18 years and started a new job.
+I'm settled in and should be able to start work again next weekend.

 # Tello API for SDK 2.0 in C#
 The project includes a flight controller, Tello emulator, UDP messenger, script builder, and two console samples.